vinhsuhi/REG/README.md

 ```

 ## Contact
-If you have any questions, please create an issue on this repository or contact at gewu.nku@gmail.com.
+If you have any questions, please create an issue on this repository, contact at gewu.nku@gmail.com or wechat(wg1158848).

 ## Acknowledgements